 If you want to make it extra impressive, arrange the green beans on a platter so they’re all going in the same direction.
 Looks pretty, and it’s simple to do.

 Serve the bean salad right away, or refrigerate it until you’re ready.
-If it’s going to be a little while, reserve the walnuts and sprinkle them on right before serving.
+If it’s going to be a little while, reserve the walnuts and sprinkle those on the salad right before serving.

 Green beans are easy to prep.
 Sort beans, discarding discolored, soft, or overlarge beans.
 With your fingertips or a paring knife, snap off the stem end of the bean.
 There’s no need to remove the other end of the bean.
 Green beans can be left whole, cut into bite-sized pieces, or French cut (sliced lengthwise).
 Always wash beans with lots of cold water.